folio-org/okapi/doc/security.md

  * It sends an OK response to Okapi with the new headers.
      * X-Okapi-Permissions: []
      * X-Okapi-Module-Tokens: {}

 If any of the steps would have failed, the auth module would have returned an error response.
 Okapi would then stop processing its module pipeline, and return that error response to the UI.

-1.4: Okapi received the OK response from the auth module:
+1.4: Okapi receives the OK response from the auth module:
  * It notes that it received an X-Okapi-Module-Tokens header.
 This indicates that authorization is done, so it can remove the X-Okapi-Permissions-Required and -Desired headers from following requests.